 - 4.2.1.
 Each Structured Curriculum Vitae will be scored by two (2) people nominated by the Aotearoa New Zealand Training Sub Committee Chair without reference to the opinions of others using a structured scoring system.
 Where any discrepancy between any pair of scores occurs provided by the two (2) scorers, the Chair of the Aotearoa New Zealand Training Sub Committee (or their delegate) will score the Structured Curriculum Vitae to identify the anomaly and determine the correct score. - 4.2.2.
 The Structured Curriculum Vitae has a maximum score.
 This will be pro-rated up to a score out of 25.
 The components scored are: - a.
-Surgical and Medical Experience (Maximum 4 points) - b.
-Qualifications (Maximum 2 points) - c.
-Presentations and Publications (Maximum 5 points) - d.
-Courses (Maximum 2 points) - e.
-Prizes/Awards for Excellence (Maximum 2 points) - f.
-Leadership/Community Contribution (Maximum 1 point)
+Surgical and Medical Experience in addition to 52 weeks eligibility (Maximum 4 points) - b.
+Regional/Rural Exposure (Maximum 2 points) - c.
+Qualifications (Maximum 3 points) - d.
+Presentations and Publications (Maximum 4 points) - e.
+Courses (Maximum 2 points) - f.
+Prizes/Awards for Excellence (Maximum 1 points)

 - g.
-Scholar and Teacher (Maximum 2 points)
+Leadership/Community Contribution (Maximum 1 point)

 - h.
-Regional/Rural Exposure (Maximum 2 points)
+Scholar and Teacher (Maximum 1 points)

 - i.
 Te Ao Māori (Maximum 2 points)